NiklasSchmitt/pixelperl/README.md

-# pixelpearl
+# pixelperl
-a simple &amp; basic pixelflut-client written in perl
+a summary of simple &amp; basic pixelflut-clients written in perl.